How to Make Palo Azul Tea So it Always Looks Blue!

 Cold Brew

-2. For a quick on-the-go drink, simply add some palo azul to your cup, bottle or thermos.
+3. Shake it up!
+For a quick on-the-go drink, simply add some palo azul to your cup, bottle or thermos.
 Shake it up a bit, and you will see it start to turn blue in 1-3 minutes.

-A cold brewed infusion will not be as potent or concentrated, so it will have a lighter color...but you should still be able to see the blue fluorescence.
+A cold-brewed infusion will not be as potent or concentrated, so it will have a lighter color...but you should still be able to see the blue fluorescence.

 Microwave